Why myopia progression is a concern?

-Are your child's eyes getting worse year after year?
+Are your child's eyes getting more shortsighted year after year?

-Some children who develop myopia (nearsightedness) have a continual progression of their myopia throughout the school years, including high school.
+Some children who develop myopia (shortsightedness) have a continual progression of their myopia throughout their school years.

-And while the cost of annual eye exams and new glasses every year can be a financial strain for some families, the long-term risks associated with myopia progression can be even greater.
+While the cost of regular eye exams and new glasses every year can be a financial strain for some families, the long-term risks associated with myopia progression can be even greater.

-And it's estimated that by the year 2050, roughly half of the world's population will be nearsighted.
+And it's estimated that by the year 2050, roughly half of the world's population will be shortsighted.

 Classification of myopia severity